Eugène Marais: After the war

-Also while living in the Waterberg District, Marais' literary output was heavily influenced by, "the pure poetry," he learned from local San people, Nama people, Khoi people, and from Herero refugees from German Southwest Africa.
+Also while living in the Waterberg District, Marais's literary output was heavily influenced by, "the pure poetry," he learned from local San people, Nama people, Khoi people, and from Herero refugees from German Southwest Africa.
 Marais also collected a very large store of African folklore in the Waterberg District from an elderly San storyteller locally nicknamed Ou Hendrick.
 Marais published his stories in Afrikaans under the title Dwaalstories ("Wandering Stories").

-Several years before his death, the Rev. A.J.
-Louw, an Afrikaner Calvinist dominee known as "The Pope of the Highveld", confronted Marais during a haus bezoek, or ministerial visitation, for believing in Darwinian evolution.
+Several years before his death, the Rev. A. J. Louw, an Afrikaner Calvinist dominee known as "The Pope of the Highveld", confronted Marais during a haus bezoek, or ministerial visitation, for believing in Darwinian evolution.
 Marais replied, "Don't pick on me, Dominee.
 It's a matter between you and the Almighty.
 I really had nothing to do with the creation of the Universe."

-One of Marais' last poems, Diep Rivier ("Deep River"), is an ode to the drug morphine and was written ten years before its author's death by his own hand.
+One of Marais's last poems, Diep Rivier ("Deep River"), is an ode to the drug morphine and was written ten years before its author's death by his own hand.

 Death

 On March 29, 1936, having been forsaken by his friends and family and deprived of morphine for several days, Marais borrowed a shotgun on the pretext of killing a snake and shot himself in the chest.
 The wound was not fatal, and Marais therefore put the gun barrel in his mouth and pulled the trigger.

 Marais took his own life on the farm Pelindaba, which belonged to his friend Gustav Preller.
-For those who are familiar with the dark moods of certain of Marais' poems, there is a black irony there; in Zulu language, Pelindaba means 'the end of the business' – although the more common interpretation is 'Place of great gatherings'.
+For those who are familiar with the dark moods of certain of Marais's poems, there is a black irony there; in Zulu language, Pelindaba means 'the end of the story' – although the more common interpretation is 'Place of great gatherings'.

-Robert Ardrey, an admirer of Eugène Marais's, attributed Marais' suicide to the theft of his intellectual property by Maeterlinck.
+Robert Ardrey, an admirer of Eugène Marais's, attributed Marais's suicide to the theft of his intellectual property by Maeterlinck.
 Ardrey said in his introduction to The Soul of the Ape, published in 1969, that 'As a scientist he was unique, supreme in his time, yet a worker in a science unborn.'
-He also refers to Marais' work at length in his book African Genesis.
+He also refers to Marais's work at length in his book African Genesis.

 Eugéne Marais and his wife Aletta lie buried in the Heroes' Acre, Pretoria.